CodeLeom/markdoc-test/README.md

 You can start editing the page by modifying `index.md`.
 The page auto-updates as you edit the file.

 ## Contribute
-{% callout type="note" %}
-To contribute to this documentation page, create a new branch, and make your PR to the dev branch.
+> To contribute to this documentation page, create a new branch, and make your PR to the dev branch.
 Any PR to the Main branch will be rejected.
-{% /callout %}

 To add a new page, go to the docs folder (placed inside the pages folder), create a new `.md` file with your desired title, populate with the content and save.